GrzesiekKRK/Market/README.md

         Supports Multiple Payment Methods: Credit cards, debit cards, Apple Pay, Google Pay, and other local payment methods depending on your region.
         Redirect After Payment: After the payment is completed, users are redirected back to your site (e.g., an order confirmation page).

   * Deliveries -
-    Place for futher development
+    Model manages shipping methods and logistics for an e-commerce platform.
+It handles delivery options, pricing, dimensional constraints, and vendor-specific shipping calculations
 </details>